abenezer44/Assignment-Response-/readme.txt

 Usage
 Clone or download the repository containing the script.
 Ensure you have a PCAP file with SMBv2 packets to analyze.

+Steps to Run the Script
+stwp 1: Open the Command Line Interface (CLI) step 2:Navigate to the Directory Containing the Script
+	cd path/to/your/script
+step 3: Run the Script with Command Line Arguments
-Run the script from the command line with the input PCAP file and output JSON file as arguments:
+Run the script from the command line with the input PCAP file, output JSON file, and output directory as arguments:
- example:
-Suppose you have a PCAP file named smb.pcap in the directory C:\Users\YourName\Documents cd C:\Users\YourName\Documents\python assignment.py smb.pcap "extracted data.json"
+	python smb_extractor.py "path to the pcap file/smb.pcap" "extracted_data.json" output_dir
+If the file is saved in C:/Users/abenezer/Documents on a Windows OS the command will be
+	python smb_extractor.py "C:/Users/YourName/Documents/smb.pcap" "extracted_data.json" output_dir